Ethanrizzler/Injector/README.md

-# c# injector into c++
+# Injector c++
+- Dll Name Must Be "Module"
+**Uses**
+- WinVerifyTrust
-- c+ fr
+- CreateRemoteThread

-# i modfiyed an c# injector into c++ nothing else i fixed import problems where the dll injected into the Injector it self
+This Code Isnt Mine its from https://github.com/0Zayn/Ballistic i got the code from speedsterkawaii in c# I just fixed import Issues + modfiyed the code its Patched Aswell its just code from my old github!